 The assets of the fund are divided into different categories.
 These are firstly those that focus on ecological or social characteristics.
-These are " Environmental and/or Social Characteristics and "Other Investments", in which no ecological and/or social characteristics are taken into account.
-Monitoring of environmental or social characteristics
+These are "Aligned with E/S characteristics" and "Other", in which no ecological and/or social characteristics are taken into account.